kayuksel/multi-rl-crowd-sim/README.md

 **gym_hunt.py** Gym environment for Predator-Prey Behaviours (in-progress)

-**Ranged army self-play on a battlefield with obstacles is in-progress**
+**Ranged army self-play on a battlefield with obstacles is also in-progress!**